Tim Levcik

-Tim Levcik (born April 27, 1980) is a former American football quarterback who played two seasons with the Philadelphia Soul of the Arena Football League (AFL).
+Tim Levcik (born April 27, 1980) is an American former professional football quarterback who played two seasons with the Philadelphia Soul of the Arena Football League (AFL).
 He played college football at Robert Morris University and attended Ford City High School in Ford City, Pennsylvania.
 He was also a member of the Miami Dolphins and Pittsburgh Steelers of the National Football League (NFL).

 College career

 Levcik played for the Robert Morris Colonials from 1998 to 2001.
 He set career records for 537 completions, 970 attempts, 7,222 passing yards and 76 touchdown passes.
 His 22 touchdown passes as a senior in 2001 set a record as the single-season school mark.
-His career high came in a 45-19 victory over the Stony Brook Seawolves on November 3, 2001, when he passed for 363 yards, a total that stood as the single-game record until being broken in 2003.
+His career high came in a 45–19 victory over the Stony Brook Seawolves on November 3, 2001, when he passed for 363 yards, a total that stood as the single-game record until being broken in 2003.
 Levcik was also NEC Offensive Player of the Year in 2000 and 2001 as well as the 1998 NEC Offensive Newcomer of the Year.
-He helped the Colonials to a 26-10 record over his four seasons as the starting quarterback, including a perfect 10-0 record in 2000.
+He helped the Colonials to a 26–10 record over his four seasons as the starting quarterback, including a perfect 10-0 record in 2000.
 He was inducted into the Robert Morris University Athletic Hall of Fame in 2008.